yjzhang/uncurl_python/README.rst

 Distribution Selection
 ----------------------

-The ``GetDistFitError`` function is used to determine the distribution of each gene in a dataset by calculating the fit error for the Poisson, Normal, and Log-Normal distributions.
+The ``DistFitDataset`` function is used to determine the distribution of each gene in a dataset by calculating the fit error for the Poisson, Normal, and Log-Normal distributions.
 It currently only works for dense matrices.

 Example:

 .. code-block:: python

     import numpy as np
-    from uncurl import GetDistFitError
+    from uncurl import DistFitDataset

     data = np.loadtxt('counts.txt')

-    fit_errors = GetDistFitError(data)
+    fit_errors = DistFitDataset(data)

-    poiss_fit_error = fit_errors['poiss']
+    poiss_fit_errors = fit_errors['poiss']
-    norm_fit_error = fit_errors['norm']
+    norm_fit_errors = fit_errors['norm']
     lognorm_fit_errors = fit_errors['lognorm']